Ryan McMahon Player Props: Rockies vs. Giants

 Giants Pitching Rankings

-- The Giants have the 12th-ranked team ERA across all MLB pitching staffs (4.01).
+- The Giants have a 4.00 team ERA that ranks 11th across all MLB pitching staffs.

-- Giants pitchers combine to allow the eighth-fewest home runs in baseball (92 total, one per game).
+- The Giants allow the eighth-fewest home runs in baseball (93 total, one per game).

-- The right-hander last appeared in relief on Sunday, when he tossed one inning against the New York Mets, allowing two earned runs while giving up three hits.
+- In his last time out on Tuesday, the right-hander tossed 6 2/3 innings against the Seattle Mariners, allowing two earned runs while surrendering seven hits.

-- In 17 games this season, the 27-year-old has a 2.57 ERA and 9.9 strikeouts per nine innings, while allowing a batting average of .286 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.